Future of the Russian Navy

 Following the dissolution of the Soviet Union at the end of 1991, the Russian Navy struggled to adjust Cold War force structures while suffering severely with insufficient maintenance and a lack of funding.
-However, improvements in the Russian economy over the first decade of the twenty-first century led to a significant rise in defence expenditure and an increase in the number of ships under construction (with a focus on blue-water vessels).
+However, there were improvements in the Russian economy over the first decade of the twenty-first century.
+The economy and standard of living grew rapidly during the early period of Putin's regime, fueled largely by a boom in the oil industry.
+This led to a significant rise in defence expenditure and an increase in the number of ships under construction.

-An extensive rearmament program was implemented after 2011, with the Russian Defence Ministry expected to procure 100 warships by 2020.
-In early 2013 it was reported that the navy was to receive 54 new warships of various classes plus 24 submarines by 2020.
-A report by the US Navy's Office of Naval Intelligence issued in December 2015 provided descriptions and timelines for the construction of a modern 21st century Russian Navy.
+The economic and financial fallout from the COVID-19 pandemic had an impact on Russian Navy modernization plans.
+In September 2020 it was reported that the defence budget was to be cut by 5% as part of a shift to social spending and in response the financial impacts of the pandemic.
+An even greater impact was felt as a result of sanctions imposed on the Russian Federation after the 2022 Russian invasion of Ukraine.
+In 2021, Russian Security Council Secretary Nikolai Patrushev reportedly acknowledged that the Russian defence industry “is still dependent on foreign technologies.”
+In an interview with the head of United Shipbuilding Corporation Alexei Rakhmanov on 15 August 2022, he stated that the effects of sanctions on the Russian shipbuilding industry are practically unnoticeable, with only 5% of components for military shipbuilding (mainly electronics) being dependent on foreign imports.

-Some of these plans were modified over the course of the decade with delays pushing back the procurement of major surface combatants.
-During the 2010s, the focus shifted to several new classes of lighter units (corvettes) as well as on the procurement of several classes of new nuclear and conventionally-powered submarines.
+Since the 2010s, the primary focus of production for the Russian navy has been on new classes of lighter units (corvettes) as well as on the procurement of several classes of new nuclear and conventionally-powered submarines.
 In addition, the new Admiral Gorshkov-class frigates have begun to enter service and the large Priboy-class helicopter assault ships have also started construction.
 These programs are expected to continue through the 2020s and, depending on available funding, projects to acquire larger frigates (the Super-Gorshkov - Project 22350M) and destroyers/cruisers (Lider-class destroyer) may also be initiated.
 However, until the arrival of such heavier units, older classes of Soviet-era cruisers and destroyers are being modernized.

-The economic and financial fallout from the Covid-19 pandemic is likely to have some impact on Russian Navy modernization plans.
-In September 2020 it was reported that the defence budget was to be cut by 5% as part of a shift to social spending and in response the financial impacts of the pandemic.
-However, the specific impact of such a cut on Russian Navy modernization plans was not immediately known.

-Likely even more significant is the impact of sanctions imposed on the Russian Federation after the 2022 Russian invasion of Ukraine.
-In 2021, Russian Security Council Secretary Nikolai Patrushev reportedly acknowledged that the Russian defense industry “is still dependent on foreign technologies.”
-In an interview with the head of United Shipbuilding Corporation Alexei Rakhmanov on 15 August 2022, he stated that the effects of sanctions on the Russian shipbuilding industry are practically unnoticeable, with only 5% of components for military shipbuilding (mainly electronics) being dependent on foreign imports.